 How you showcase your menu can dramatically increase the amount of customers who choose to order from your restaurants and how many items they will order.
 In fact, menus with item photos saw an increase of up to 44% in monthly sales and those with item descriptions earn up to 18% more in sales each month.

 What are the best practices for designing my menu?

-Taking a thoughtful approach to your menu design and employing the following menu creator techniques can help restaurants increase delivery sales and drive customer loyalty.
+You can edit your menu in the Merchant Portal, on your POS system, and on your Business Manager App.
+Taking a thoughtful approach to your menu design and employing the following menu creator techniques can help increase sales and drive customer loyalty: